We're developing this project to

 - conducted on street market research to find out residents and visitors view on the proposals

 Surveys and continuing design work have been ongoing alongside the community engagement process.
 Proposals were approved in August 2021 at the Council’s Transport and Environment Committee to proceed with the traffic and redetermination orders required to make implement the project.

 - cycle paths

-The LTN layout will be implemented as an experimental traffic order to trial the measures.
+Some of the measures that form the LTN layout will be implemented as an experimental traffic order to trial the measures.
 We will monitor effects of the changes throughout the trial period.
-This will be done by surveying the number and speed of vehicles using these streets and community reaction to the changes to the streets.
-In line with the ETRO process, within 18 months a decision will be made on whether to make the changes permanent.
+In line with the ETRO process, within 18 months a decision will be made on whether to make the changes permanent

 The procurement processes for implementation of the Phase 1 route to Commercial Street and the low traffic neighbourhood are underway.
-We hope to begin permanent construction on Phase 1 in Spring 2023.
+We hope to begin permanent construction on Phase 1 in 2023.
 Vehicle prohibitions associated with the route would be introduced at the same time as the wider area low traffic neighbourhood.
-We are working to implement the low traffic neighbourhood measures in Autumn 2022.
+We are working to implement the low traffic neighbourhood measures in Spring 2023.